create-discord-bot/create-discord-bot.github.io/docs/intro.md

 ❯ Default # Default console.log/error/info/warn
 ❯ Pino # Recommended: low overhead, nicely formatted.

 ?
+What deployment method(s) do you want to use ? #(Press space to select, a to toggle, i to invert selection and enter to proceed)
+◉ Global # Will add global command deployment.
+◯ Guild # Will add guild-only command deployment.

+?
 Do you want to enable ESLint ? #(y/n)
 # Recommended, points out errors and bad practices in your code.